Danny Isidora

-Danny Isidora (born June 5, 1994) is an American football guard who is a free agent.
-He played college football at Miami (FL).
-Isidora was drafted by the Minnesota Vikings in the fifth round of the 2017 NFL Draft.
-He has also played for the Miami Dolphins and Kansas City Chiefs.
+Danny Isidora (born June 5, 1994) is an American former professional football player who was a guard in the National Football League (NFL).
+He played college football for the Miami Hurricanes.
+Isidora was selected by the Minnesota Vikings in the fifth round of the 2017 NFL draft.
+He was also a member of the Miami Dolphins, Kansas City Chiefs, Pittsburgh Steelers, Houston Texans, Atlanta Falcons, Arizona Cardinals and Tennessee Titans.

-Early years
+Early life

 A three-star recruit out of Cypress Bay High School, Isidora was regarded as the No. 13 offensive guard prospect and No. 39 overall prospect in the state of Florida according to ESPN.
 Isidora chose to attend Miami over Wisconsin and Florida State.

 College career

 Isidora redshirted his first year on campus to get stronger and then missed the first 10 games of the 2013 season due to a foot injury.
 He earned the right-guard spot at the start of the 2014 season and did not relinquish it through the rest of his career.
-After the 2016 season, Isidora was one of three guards to be voted second-team All-ACC.
+After the 2016 season, Isidora was one of three guards to be voted second-team All-Atlantic Coast Conference.

 Professional career

 Minnesota Vikings

-Isidora was drafted by the Minnesota Vikings in the fifth round, 180th overall pick, in the 2017 NFL Draft.
+Isidora was selected by the Minnesota Vikings in the fifth round, 180th overall pick, in the 2017 NFL draft.

 Isidora entered the 2018 season as a backup guard.
 He started two games at left guard in place of an injured Tom Compton.

 Miami Dolphins

-On August 30, 2019, Isidora was traded to the Miami Dolphins in exchange for a seventh round pick in the 2020 NFL Draft.
+On August 30, 2019, Isidora was traded to the Miami Dolphins in exchange for a seventh round pick in the 2020 NFL draft.
 He was placed on injured reserve on September 25, 2019.

 On September 5, 2020, Isidora was waived by the Dolphins.

 Kansas City Chiefs

-On September 8, 2020, Isidora was signed to the Kansas City Chiefs' practice squad.
+On September 8, 2020, Isidora was signed to the practice squad of the Kansas City Chiefs.
 He was elevated to the active roster on October 24 and 31 for the team's weeks 7 and 8 games against the Denver Broncos and New York Jets, and reverted to the practice squad after each game.